Enjoying Summer in Inveraray: A Perfect Getaway

 8. Cold Dips in Loch Fyne

-For all of you cold-dippers out there, we have some perfect spots for you all around town.
-Inveraray is surrounded by some of the cleanest sea water you will find.
-And never more than a few steps from our pub, garden bar or sunny terrace - take your pick!
+For the cold-dippers out there, we have some incredible spots throughout the town.
+Inveraray is surrounded by some of the cleanest seawater you will find.
+You're just steps away from our pub, garden bar, or sunny terrace—take your pick!

-Interesting fact: Loch Fyne’s exceptionally clean waters is world famous for its oysters, langoustine, and even lobster.
-In summer the water reaches around 13 degrees celsius, making it perfect for cold dipping - especially beginners.
+Interesting fact: Loch Fyne’s exceptionally clean waters are world famous for its oysters, langoustine, and even lobster.
+In summer, the water reaches around 13 degrees Celsius, ideal for cold dipping—especially for beginners.

 9. Crarae Garden Loop

-An unexpected paradise of Himalayan plants and mossy bridges, just a short drive down the road.
-Serene, stroller-friendly, and perfect for a wander. http://www.gardens-of-argyll.co.uk/view-details.php?id=493
+Discover an unexpected paradise of Himalayan plants and mossy bridges.
+It’s just a short drive down the road, and it’s serene and stroller-friendly—perfect for a lovely wander.

 Did you know?
 Crarae is one of Britain’s finest examples of a Himalayan woodland garden, established in 1912.